Afghan women athletes barred from play, fear Taliban threats

 Even before the Taliban, women’s sports were opposed by many in Afghanistan’s deeply conservative society, seen as a violation of women’s modesty and of their role in society.
 Still, the previous, internationally-backed government had programs encouraging women’s sports and school clubs, leagues and national teams for women in many sports.

 A 20-year-old mixed martial artist recalled how in August 2021, she was competing in a local women’s tournament at a Kabul sports hall.
 Word spread through the audience and participants that the advancing Taliban were on the city’s outskirts.
 All the women and girls fled the hall.
-It was the last competition Sarina ever played in.
+It was the last competition the young athlete ever played in.

 Months later, she said she tried to give private lessons for girls.
 But Taliban fighters raided the gym where they were practicing and arrested them all.
-In detention, the girls were humiliated and mocked, Sarina said.
+In detention, the girls were humiliated and mocked, she said.
 After mediation by elders, they were released after promising not to practice sports anymore.

 She still practices at home and sometimes teaches her close friends.